telerik/winforms-docs/ribbonbar/backstage-view/customization.md

 {{endregion}}

->note BackstageTabItems, BackstageItemsPanelElement and BackstageContentPanelElement use[RadImageShape]({%slug winforms/telerik-presentation-framework/primitives/imageshape%})for most of the predefinied themes.
+>tip BackstageTabItems, BackstageItemsPanelElement and BackstageContentPanelElement use[RadImageShape]({%slug winforms/telerik-presentation-framework/primitives/imageshape%})for most of the predefinied themes.
 >

 ## See Also